The Keepers of the House

 The Keepers of the House is a 1964 novel by Shirley Ann Grau set in rural Alabama.
 It covers seven generations of the Howland family that lived in the same house and developed a community around themselves.
-As such, it is a metaphor for the long-established families of the Deep South of the United States, their encounter with changing values and norms, and the hypocrisy of racism.
+Through these characters, the novel examines the long-established white families of the Deep South of the United States, their responses to changing social values and norms, and the hypocrisy of racism.
 In 1965, The Keepers of the House was awarded the Pulitzer Prize for Fiction.